polatengin/project-standards/PrePlanning-ADS-Planning.md

 Discus what is in-scope and out-of-the-scope of the project, so all the team members will be on the same page about what is going to be built

+## Planning

+Walk through all the User Stories (Title and Description) and added Acceptance Criteria in each of them

+Add Related/Predecessor links to the needed items